 Night Lights: Reflective Gear for Your Horse

 The horse is actually more at eye level to a car driver than you are as a rider, so reflective gear on your horse makes a lot of sense.
-Keep him (or her) visible to traffic and other light sources – even the moonlight will illuminate reflective surfaces.
+Keep your horse visible to traffic and other light sources – even the moonlight will illuminate reflective surfaces.
 Be sure your horse is seen first with Safe Riders Gear Leg Bands , then top the leg bands off with a Safe Riders Gear Chest Plate.
 The velcro attachment around the horse’s neck can be used with any type of tack regardless if you use a breast collar or not.

 Don’t assume that the shorter days mean less time at the barn or in the saddle.
 The darkness doesn’t have to steal your horsey-time, and it doesn’t even have to put a serious damper on your workout or training routines.
 Get yourself some portable light sources and some great reflective gear, and make the Fall and Winter season your best yet!